 Yeast cells are sugar junkies.
 In fact, a diet high in sugar is one of the main causes of the issue in humans.
 Now look at dogs, trying to live on dry kibble diets or cans containing mostly cereal, meaning a diet containing 50-60% rapidly digested carbs (a.k.a. sugar to the body).
 Every meal.
 This is a huge sugar intake, particularly for an animal that does not need any carbs whatsoever in their diet whatsoever.
 Even their treats are laced with sugar so they will eat them.
 Asides all the other issues a diet such as this will cause in your dog (including obesity, pancreatitis, kidney stones, rotten teeth and likely problem behaviour), yeast loves sugar.
 In fact, yeast needs sugar to live.
 It cannot metabolise protein or fat.
 This means no cereals (wheat, corn, potato, rice etc and anything made on them such as pasta, bread, dry dog food and pet store treats).
 You also need to remove all fruit and sweet/ starchy veg such as carrots, peas etc. Everything.
 Luckily, dogs do not need any of that stuff anyway, so win win.

 Feed a simple raw meat and bone diet with perhaps a little dark green veg if you wish (sulfur in these can help).
-As most pre-made raw dog foods contain added fruit and veg bits (Paleo Ridge do not and so would thus be suitable), you may need to make your own dog diet and tailor it to your yeasty dog.
+As most pre-made raw dog foods contain added fruit and veg bits (Paleo Ridge do a range that has no carbs whatsoever and would thus be suitable here), you may need to make your own dog diet and tailor it to your yeasty dog.
 You can also add in the treatments (below) to the mix to save you remembering each meal.

 Step 2 Treat the Yeast Infection Topically